JelmerOffenberg/python-api-workshop/README.md

     - If the data is found in the cache, return it immediately.
     - If the data is not in the cache, query the database, store the result in the cache, and then return it to the user.

-3. **Implement Cache Expiration**
-    - Introduce a mechanism to ensure the cache does not hold outdated or stale data indefinitely.
-This could be a timestamp associated with each cached entry.
-    - If the cached data is older than a certain duration (e.g., 5 minutes), remove it from the cache and fetch fresh data from the database.

-4. **Test the Cache**
+3. **Test the Cache**
     - Test your implementation by:
         - Making repeated requests for the same data and observing the response times.
         - You can add logging or print statements to your code to verify when data is retrieved from the cache versus the database.

-5. **Additional Task: Reflection**
+4. **Additional Task: Reflection**
     - Why do you think caching improves performance?
 Is this always useful?
 When might caching be less effective?
     - What challenges might arise when using a cache, and how can they be addressed?

 ---

-### Exercise 7 (OPTIONAL): Implement a simple api-key authentication system
+### Exercise 7 (OPTIONAL): Extra exercises, cherry pick one or more
 **Objective:** Secure your API by implementing a simple API key authentication system.
 This will allow you to restrict access to your API to only those who have a valid API key.
+**Objective:** Implement a cache expiration mechanism to ensure that the cache does not hold outdated or stale data indefinitely.

 #### Step-by-Step Instructions:

-1. **Generate an API Key**
+1. **Create an authentication system**
-    - Create a random API key that clients will need to include in their requests to authenticate themselves.
+    - Implement a simple API key authentication system in your FastAPI application.

-2. **Implement API Key Authentication**
-    - Modify your FastAPI application to check for the presence of the API key in incoming requests.
+    - Modify your application to check for the presence of an API key in incoming requests.
     - If the API key is missing or incorrect, return a 401 Unauthorized response.
     - If the API key is valid, allow the request to proceed as normal.

-3. **Test the Authentication System**
-    - Test your implementation by:
-        - Making requests to your API without an API key and observing the response.
-        - Making requests with an incorrect API key and observing the response.
-        - Making requests with the correct API key and ensuring they are successful.
+2. **Implement Cache Expiration**
+   - Introduce a mechanism to ensure the cache does not hold outdated or stale data indefinitely.
+This could be a timestamp associated with each cached entry.
+   - If the cached data is older than a certain duration (e.g., 5 minutes), remove it from the cache and fetch fresh data from the database.